jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/requests-when-hired.md

 <div class="ml-5 pl-3 border-left mb-4" markdown="1">

-Depending on the complexity and size of your codebase, it might take a few months of working on it before I can find an architectural vision which matches with the current state of the codebase --- that is, an architectural vision that will not require a big overhaul of the codebase, but still makes it maintainable.
+Depending on the complexity and size of your codebase, it might take a few months of working on it (because I'm not a genius) before I can find an architectural vision which matches with the current state of the codebase --- that is, an architectural vision that will not require a big overhaul of the codebase, but still makes it maintainable.

 Also, because I know that someone out there is better than me at doing things, I am ready to step down from the position of being in charge of the codebase if someone more competent than me is needed to take charge of it.